mo1ein/jobname/src/QuizOfKings.md

 - What is race condition?

-- What is difference concurrency in python and go?
+- What is the difference between concurrency in python and go?

 - Waht is event driven architecture?